CONTACT US

-The Mortgage Supply Company
+The Mortgage Supply Co

 It is advised to commission a building inspection, especially in older properties.
 A Builders Report will cost around $500 which is a worthy investment if you are serious about the property.

-Land Information Memorandum (LIM) Report offers information held on the property such as any rates that may be owing in relation to the land, building permits,
+The Land Information Memorandum (LIM) Report offers information held on the property such as any rates that may be owing in relation to the land, building permits,

 Attend a few practice auctions